Secure Check Fail Recovery (How to Fix Safely)

 2. Hold Volume Down + Power.

-• Volume Down + Bixby + Power
+3. On some models: Volume Down + Bixby + Power.

 You’ll enter Download Mode.

-Step 2: Download Correct Firmware
+Step 2: Download correct firmware

 The firmware package typically includes: